Kristin Chenoweth

 Television fans know her as Annabeth Schott on The West Wing; the librarian Marian Paroo in ABC's movie version of Meredith Wilson's The Music Man; and Lily St. Regis in the television adaptation of Annie.
 She also starred in her own series, Kristin, for NBC.
 Kristin can be seen starring in the ABC series Pushing Daisies, where she was recently nominated for an Emmy® Award for Best Supporting Actress in a Comedy Series

-Moviegoers have seen her in Deck the Halls with Danny DeVito and Matthew Broderick, RV with Robin Williams, Bewitched with Nicole Kidman, Running with Scissors with Annette Bening, and The Pink Panther with Steve Martin.
+Moviegoers have seen her in twelve movies (Deck the Halls with Danny DeVito and Matthew Broderick, RV with Robin Williams, Bewitched with Nicole Kidman, Running with Scissors with Annette Bening, and The Pink Panther with Steve Martin), and her voice has been heard in five animated films, three of them in the role of Rosetta in the Tinker Bell cartoons.
 Her film credits also include a cameo in Stranger Than Fiction with Emma Thompson.
 Chenoweth is currently developing a feature film based on the life of Dusty Springfield.

 A veteran of the concert scene, Chenoweth took the stage in a solo sold-out concert at Carnegie Hall in 2004 and continues to tour the country.
-She performed her solo concert at Sam Mendes's acclaimed Donmar Warehouse as part of the Divas at Donmar series.
+She performed her solo concert at Sam Mendes’s acclaimed Donmar Warehouse as part of the Divas at Donmar series.
 The show received glowing reviews.
 Following her show in London, Chenoweth has had numerous collaborations with various symphonies, including the New York Philharmonic, Boston Pops, National Symphony Orchestra, Chicago Symphony, and the San Francisco Symphony.
-One of her proudest accomplishments was having the privilege to perform Bernstein's Candide at Lincoln Center with the New York Philharmonic.
-Other performances include her sold-out Los Angeles solo debut at the Walt Disney Concert Hall, an evening at The Greek Theatre in Los Angeles, and the Washington National Opera's 50th Anniversary Gala with Plácido Domingo.
-She is scheduled to have her Metropolitan Opera debut in March 2010 as Samira in John Corigliano's The Ghosts of Versailles.
+One of her proudest accomplishments was having the privilege to perform Bernstein’s Candide at Lincoln Center with the New York Philharmonic.
+Other performances include her sold-out Los Angeles solo debut at the Walt Disney Concert Hall, an evening at The Greek Theatre in Los Angeles, and the Washington National Opera’s 50th Anniversary Gala with Plácido Domingo.
+On April 25, 2010, she opened on Broadway as Fran Kubelik in the revival of Promises, Promises, opposite Sean Hayes.

 Visit Kristin-Chenoweth.com for more info.